focuson-ts/focuson/modules/codeondemand/PROBLEM.md

 * In America we have zip codes
 * In China the order of all the data is 'biggest first.'. e.g.: Country, Province, City, region, street, house number

-Some of this can be handled by (extremely complex) css, but this approach gives massive simplicity
+Some of this can be handled by (extremely complex) css, but the code on demand principle shown here gives massive simplicity

 # White labeling